wastadtlander/Youtube-Comment-Translator/README.md

 # Youtube Comment Translator

-A Chrome Extension to Automatically Translate Youtube Comments
+A Chrome extension to uutomatically translate Youtube comments

+Built by William Stadtlander and Quinn Ha

 ## Built With